-\$185,510,000 BOND ANTICIPATION NOTES, 2013 SERIES A
+\$55,000,000 REVENUE ANTICIPATION NOTES, 2013 SERIES B

-Dated: Date of Delivery Due: February 5, 2014
+Dated: Date of Delivery Due: April 30, 2014

-Coupon: 2.00% Price to Yield: 0.40% CUSIP: 63165TJE6
+Coupon: 2.00% Price to Yield: 0.50% CUSIP: 63165TJJ5

-The General Improvement Bonds, 2013 Series A (the "Bonds" or the "2013 Series A Bonds") and the Bond Anticipation Notes, 2013 Series A (the "Notes" or the "2013 Series A Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
-All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Bonds and Notes.
-See "THE BONDS AND NOTES - Tax Levy Limitation Law" herein.
+The Revenue Anticipation Notes, 2013 Series A (the "Series A Notes") and the Revenue Anticipation Notes, 2013 Series B (the "Series B Notes", and together with the Series A Notes, the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Notes.
+See "the NOTES - Tax Levy Limitation Law" herein.

-Interest on the Bonds is payable on April 1 and October 1 of each year commencing October 1, 2013 and shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-Interest on the Notes is payable on February 5, 2014 and shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Bonds and Notes are payable from amounts provided by the County.
-See "THE BONDS AND NOTES" herein.
+Interest on the Notes is payable at maturity.
+Interest on the Notes shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Notes are payable from amounts provided by the County.
+See "the NOTES" herein.

-The Bonds and Notes will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds and Notes.
+The Notes will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Notes.
 Purchases will be made in book-entry-only form in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive physical certificates representing their ownership interest in the Bonds and Notes.
-Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Bonds and Notes.
-The Bonds are subject to redemption prior to maturity as set forth herein.
+Purchasers will not receive physical certificates representing their ownership interest in the Notes.
+Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Notes.
 The Notes are not subject to redemption prior to maturity.

-The Bonds are offered when, as and if issued and received by the Purchaser thereof in accordance with the Notice of Sale dated February 13, 2013.
 The Notes are offered when, as and if issued and received by the Underwriters.
-The issuance of the Bonds and Notes is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-Certain legal matters with respect to the Notes will be passed upon for the Underwriters of the Notes by its counsel, Hawkins Delafield & Wood LLP, New York, New York.
-Hawkins Delafield & Wood LLP will serve as counsel to the Underwriters only with respect to the Notes and not with respect to the Bonds.
-It is anticipated that the Bonds and Notes will be available for delivery through the facilities of DTC in New York, New York on or about February 28, 2013.
+The issuance of the Notes is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
+Certain legal matters with respect to the Notes will be passed upon for the Underwriters by their counsel Hawkins Delafield & Wood LLP, New York, New York.
+It is anticipated that the Notes will be available for delivery through the facilities of DTC in New York, New York on or about June 26, 2013.